 These awards are all part of an effort to bring national recognition to the art of fiction and to respond to changing conditions in the country at large.
-The art and business of fiction were clearly facing enormous challenges in America when the library made the decision to become a Center for Fiction.
+The art and business of fiction were clearly facing enormous challenges in America when the library made the decision to become The Center for Fiction.
 A 2004 National Endowment for the Arts report on the state of reading in America, entitled Reading at Risk, found that the reading of fiction had declined significantly and that fewer than half of American adults were reading novels or short stories of any kind.
 As a consequence, publishers were less willing to take risks, especially with literary fiction.
 On average, only thirteen percent of the books published in the United States were fiction.
 It seemed clear to the Board that a non-profit literary center that could become a constructive advocate for fiction in the United States was very much needed.

 Perhaps most important, the creation of The Center for Fiction helps to spark a national conversation among readers, writers, educators, publishers, and technological innovators about the importance of fiction in our lives and the means to support and share it most broadly.
 Of course this new focus does not in any way diminish what has always been at the core of its mission and supports and celebrates the idea that was so fundamental to the clerks that gathered at Tontine’s Coffee House in 1820—that the art of fiction can open new worlds for all of us.